-The extent of the impact of the COVID-19 pandemic on the Company's business, operations and development timelines and plans remains uncertain, and will depend on certain developments, including the duration of the outbreak and its impact on the Company's development activities, planned clinical trial enrollment, future trial sites, CROs, third-party manufacturers, and other third parties with whom the Company does business, as well as its impact on regulatory authorities and the Company's key scientific and management personnel.
-During 2020, although the Company modified its operations and practices due to the COVID-19 pandemic and to comply with federal, state and local requirements, its business, operations and development timelines were not material adversely affected.
-However, the extent to which the COVID-19 pandemic may affect the Company's business, operations and development timelines and plans in the future, including the resulting impact on its expenditures and capital needs, remains uncertain.
+The extent of the impact of the COVID-19 pandemic on the Company's business, operations and development timelines and plans remains uncertain, and will depend on certain developments, including the duration of the outbreak and its impact on the Company's development activities, planned clinical trial enrollment, future trial sites, contract research organizations ("CROs"), third-party manufacturers, and other third parties with whom the Company does business, as well as its impact on regulatory authorities and the Company's key scientific and management personnel.
+During 2021 and 2022, although the Company modified its operations and practices due to the COVID-19 pandemic and to comply with federal, state and local requirements, its business, operations and development timelines were not material adversely affected.
+In October 2021, the Company reopened its offices to administrative employees, however due to the resurgence of cases relating to the spread of the Delta and Omicron variants, the Company continued to limit access to its offices.
+In March 2022, the Company fully re-opened its offices to all employees and continues to comply with protocols implemented by respective health authorities.
+The Company continues to monitor developments related to COVID-19 and may close its offices again in the future as the COVID-19 pandemic continues to evolve.
+The extent to which the COVID-19 pandemic may affect the Company's business, operations and development timelines and plans in the future, including the resulting impact on its expenditures and capital needs, remains uncertain.